mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

 2. A special form of read-only attributes are attributes loaded by readers from normalized collections.
-Such attributes are never saved by atomic object writers and the normalized collection (i.e. source, site, and channel) are always treated as strinctly read only.
+Such attributes are never saved by atomic object writers and the normalized collection (i.e. source, site, and channel) are always treated as strictly read only.

 3. Normalization requires a cross-referencing method.
-In MsPASS we always uses the ObjectID of the document in the normalizing collection and store that attribute with a key with a common structure:
+In MsPASS we always uses the ObjectID of the document in the normalizing collection and store that attribute using a key with a common structure:
     :code:`collection_id` where "collection" is a variable and "_id" is literal.
     (e.g. the linking key for the source collection is "source_id").
     We use that approach because in MongoDB an ObjectID is guaranteed to provide a unique index.
 That allows the system be more generic.
-    Hence, unlike FSDS data centers that depend upon the SEED format in MsPASS net, sta, chan, loc are baggage for joining the site or channel collections to a set of waveform data.
+    Hence, unlike FDSN data centers that depend upon the SEED format in MsPASS net, sta, chan, loc (the core miniseed keys) are baggage for joining the site or channel collections to a set of waveform data.
 We have functions for linking seed data with net, sta, chan, and loc keys to build links but the links are still defined by ObjectIDs.
 An example of why this